CamDavidsonPilon/lifelines/docs/Survival Regression.rst

-I'm using the lovely library ``patsy`` <https://github.com/pydata/patsy>`__ here to create a covaritate matrix from my original dataframe.
+I'm using the lovely library ``patsy`` <https://github.com/pydata/patsy>`__ here to create a covariance matrix from my original dataframe.

 .. code:: python